MPAS-Dev/compass/docs/developers_guide/quick_start.rst

 1. Compass submodule (easier): This guarantees that the MPAS commit matches compass.
-It is also the default location for finding the MPAS model so you don't need to specify the ``-p`` flag at the command line or put the MPAS model path in your config file (if you even need a config file at all).
+It is also the default location for finding the MPAS model so you don't need to specify the ``-p`` flag at the command line or put the MPAS model path in your config file (if you even need a config file at all):

    .. code-block:: bash